I take a lot of “selfies” on the run. You may have noticed. And I’ve learned a lot of tips for how to take a good running “selfie.”

 If it’s wet, icy, or there is traffic (car, bike, etc), proceed with caution!
-It’s OK to actually fake running in order to not risk faceplanting or breaking something.
+It’s OK to fake running in order to not risk faceplanting or breaking something (like I am in the photo below).
 The Lakefront Trail is a great place to get a selfie, but between ice, wet surfaces, potholes, uneven terrain, and parts that slope down toward the water, it can also be a very risky place for a selfie.
 BE CAREFUL.
 No shot, no matter how amazing, is worth risking your safety or risking an expensive phone.

 Don’t get robbed

 No matter where you live, always pay attention to your surroundings and try to minimize the risk that your phone will get snatched while taking a selfie.
 This usually means waiting until there aren’t many people around, specifically, there aren’t any people who will be closer to my phone than me at any point.
 It might mean standing around, waiting for someone to go past, or, stopping short and running back to your phone if someone seemingly comes out of nowhere.
 Who cares if you look stupid, most people probably aren’t paying attention, and even if they are, won’t remember.

 A bonus benefit of multiple run selfies are various angles – I can check my stride.
 Try taking video of yourself too.

 Yes, it can be narcissistic, and does the world care what you look like when you run?
 Who cares?
 Does the world really care about 99% of what is posted on Instagram?